-For example, if the lookup tables are in HSQL, include the path of hsqldb.jar in <java.classpath> of eMapper.conf present at {FIORANOHOME}/esb/tools/eMapper/bin.
+For example, if the lookup tables are in HSQL, include the path of hsqldb.jar in Test Classpath table in the Mapper Preferences page in eStudio.
+(Ref Section 12.2 in eStudio User Guide)

-2. To use this function in the eMapper tool, a system property eMapper.lookup.dbconfig has to be defined in eMapper.conf and it should point to the path of db.properties file which contains the url, driverName, user and password.
+To use this function in the eMapper tool, a system property Dmapper.lookup.dbconfig has to be defined in %FIORANO_HOME%/eStudio/eStudio.ini file and it should point to the path of db.properties file which contains the url, driverName, user and password.
 Sample db properties file is shown below which contains the data for oracle data base.

-'''

-#DB PORPS
+''' #DB PORPS

-#Sat Jun 03 19:26:53 IST 2006
+#Sat Jun 0319:26:53IST 2006

 url=jdbc:oracle:thin:@192.168.2.92:1521:fiorano

 driverName=oracle.jdbc.driver.OracleDriver

 user=scott

 password=tiger

 '''

-Figure 10.4.23: Sample db properties file
+Figure 10.4.36: Sample db properties file

-- 3. For use in Route transformations, eMapper.lookup.dbconfig property has to be set in {FIORANOHOME}/fps/bin/fps.conf. - For use in XSLT component, eMapper.lookup.dbconfig property has to be included in JVM_PARAMS
+- 3. For use in Route transformations, mapper.lookup.dbconfig property has to be set in {FIORANOHOME}/fps/bin/fps.conf. - For use in XSLT component, mapper.lookup.dbconfig property has to be included in JVM_PARAMS

-For example: -DeMapper.lookup.dbconfig=<path of db.properties>
+For example: -Dmapper.lookup.dbconfig=<path of db.properties>